crystal-lang/crystal-book/docs/tutorials/basics/30_math.md

 p!
 100_000.0, typeof(100_000.0)
 ```

-Float values print with with a decimal point.
+Float values print with a decimal point.
 Integer values don't.

 !!! info
     There are quite a few more numeric types, but most of them are intended only for special use cases such as binary protocols,
-    specific numeric algorithms and performance optimization.
-You probably don't need them for every-day programs.
+    specific numeric algorithms, and performance optimization.
+You probably don't need them for everyday programs.

     See [Integer literal reference](../../syntax_and_semantics/literals/integers.md) and [Float literal reference](../../syntax_and_semantics/literals/floats.md)
     for a full reference on all primitive number types and alternative representations.